Choosing the best places to stay in Bali is no easy task.

 - Explore the rice fields

-- Hang out on a black sand beach.
+- Hang out on the black sand beaches.
 Berawa, Batu Bolong, and Echo Beach

 - End your day at The Lawn or Old Mans